chickazama/atm-system/README.md

 ## Password Encryption

-Passwords are encrpyted with a basic aphine cipher.
+Passwords are encrypted with a basic aphine cipher.
 This encryption algorithm is sufficient for the audit, but should definitely NOT be used in any production implementation, as it is incredibly insecure and trivial to crack.